khongten001/wpcap-for-delphi/README.md

 | TLS     | PARTIAL | TODO |
 | UDP      | OK   | TODO|

+# Service Name and Transport Protocol Port Number Registry by IANA

+I am using the Service Name and Transport Protocol Port Number Registry provided by IANA.
+The Internet Assigned Numbers Authority (IANA) is a department of the Internet Corporation for Assigned Names and Numbers (ICANN) that is responsible for maintaining various Internet-related registries.

+This includes assigning unique identifiers to devices, protocols, and services, as well as managing the allocation of IP addresses and domain names.
+The Service Name and Transport Protocol Port Number Registry is a comprehensive list of standardized port numbers and their associated services, which helps ensure that network traffic is properly routed between devices.

+By using this registry, I can ensure that my software is compatible with the protocols and services used across the Internet.

+# RTP to Wave

+Ability to export RTP session payloads and play them back as audio files using SOX(https://sox.sourceforge.net/Main/HomePage).

+Currently, thee library only supports the G711 a-law codec, but we are working to expand our codec compatibility in the near future.
+With this new feature, you can now easily export your RTP session payloads and play them back as audio files, making it easier to analyze and debug your audio streams.

 # GeoLite2 by MaxMind
 In this project, I use the GeoLite2 database provided by MaxMind for geodecoding addresses and displaying them on a map.